zhangbaogang123/csmsf/README.md

 We provide pretrained CSMSF models on [Hugging Face](https://huggingface.co/zhangbaogang/csmsf/tree/main).
 If you prefer not to train the models from scratch, you can directly use our released checkpoints:

-- `fmri2img_emb.ckpt` ¡ª for fMRI-to-image embedding reconstruction
+- `fmri2img_emb.ckpt` - for fMRI-to-image embedding reconstruction
-- `fmri2text_emb.ckpt` ¡ª for fMRI-to-text embedding reconstruction
+- `fmri2text_emb.ckpt` - for fMRI-to-text embedding reconstruction

 Simply download them from the link above and place them in the corresponding directory before running the inference scripts.
 ### 1) inference fmri to blurry image